shahmitul1990/enrollment_prediction/README.md

 ***Adaptive Boosting***

-✔ * Best performance on validation set
+* Best performance on validation set
-✔ * Best handling of categorical, numeric, and interaction-heavy data ✔ * Highest accuracy
+* Best handling of categorical, numeric and interaction-heavy data
+* Highest accuracy
-✔ * Most reliable for forecasting new semester enrollments
+* Most reliable for forecasting new semester enrollments

 ## 🎯 How accuracy reached 95%